BrandonTur90/Spotify-Data-Analysis/README.md

 ## Work as a Team

-Even though our goal as a team is to collaborate and help each other on the tasks, we separated our role as:
+Eventhough our goal as a team is to collaborate and help each other on the different tasks, we separated our role as:
 * Square: Brandon will be responsible for the respiratory
 * Triangle: Tobi will create a mockup of a machine learning model.
 * Circle: Roxhensa will create a mockup of a database with a set of sample data, or even fabricated data